Countries that Block and Censor Online Gambling Sites

 Saudi Arabia: Saudi authorities have shown a propensity to block content that criticizes the government or royal family or that promotes activities deemed incompatible with Islam.
 Websites dealing with online gambling are blocked along with websites that are considered “harmful,” “offensive” and so on.

-South Korea: South Korea is quite comfortable with internet censorship with recent reports stating that more than 100,000 websites or pages have been blocked or deleted by authorities.
+South Korea: Recent reports stating that more than 100,000 websites or pages have been blocked or deleted by South Korean authorities.
 Grounds for censorship include gambling-related content.

-There have been no reports of citizens getting in trouble for betting online, but the law does prohibit citizens from visiting casinos even in other countries.
-It is unclear if this law could be applied to online casinos.
-In either case, censorship here is widespread and betting websites are subject to being blocked.
+There have been no reports of citizens getting in trouble for betting online, but the law does prohibit citizens from even visiting casinos in other countries.

 Sudan: The internet in Sudan is subject to both censorship and surveillance.
 Web censorship in Sudan is growing and the National Telecommunications Corporation has indicated a desire to increase its control over information published online.
 Currently, content that is considered immoral is blocked and that includes gambling websites.